Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 ------------
 Buffer overflow's are probably my favourite part of the security field.
 They can range from simple to incomprehensible, offer a wide variety of exploitation techniques and are just kinda fun.
 Also they sound way more difficult than they are, so I've been enjoying riding on that cred round the office for the last couple months.

 Whilst modern OS's have started to introduce memory protections, there are always ways around these, and it's still up to the application developers to protect their applications.
 Have a quick search on [exploit-db](https://www.exploit-db.com) for recent buffer overflow exploits, and you'll get a fair few turn up.
 To be honest, you'll probably never use any of the techniques described here to get your own zero-day.
-With techniques to prevent memory exploitation such as [Data Execution Prevention](https://en.wikipedia.org/wiki/Executable_space_protection) and [Address Space Layout Randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization), these techniques, while fundamental to learn, will not work in most modern systems.
+With techniques to prevent memory exploitation such as [Data Execution Prevention](https://en.wikipedia.org/wiki/Executable_space_protection) and [Address Space Layout Randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization), what's described in this post, while fundamental to learn, will not work in most modern systems.
 If only I hadn't been in nappies when this stuff was 'cutting edge'.

 The goal of this series is to go over the most basic of buffer overflow's affecting the linux platform in an approachable manner, not shying too far from the lower level details.
 Hopefully, I can help someone learn something from this.
 If you have suggestions for me to improve my approach, don't hesitate to drop me a message or leave a comment, and equally if you have any questions.